mcombeau/ft_transcendance/notes.md

 - Project validation

   - all libraries are in latest stable version
+  - remove unused libraries/modules + fix dependancy issues on frontend backend container creation?
   - remove passwords for users

-- Prompt for info first sign
-- Prompt for 2fa when activated

-- Nginx
+  - force HTTPS and force redirect HTTP port 80 to HTTPS port 443

-  - fix callback URL for 42 auth
+  - choose domain (localhost or ft_transcendance or whatever) and then fix callback URL for 42 auth
-  - use HTTPS/443 instead of HTTP/80

 - Nice to have
   - invite notif on profile ?